 The harp gives forth murmuring music; and the dance goes on without hands and feet.”
 Kabir (1480-1518)

-For people who are drawn to this beautiful instrument, an individual Harp Therapy session can be soothing, uplifting and profoundly healing.
+For people who are drawn to this beautiful instrument, a Harp Therapy session can be soothing, uplifting and profoundly healing.

 Healing with the Harp